skoopsy/skoopsy.github.io/_posts/2025-06-29-STM32-3-blinky-bluepill.markdown

 This loop uses the no-operation assembly instruction ```__asm__("nop")``` which literaly inserts a NOP into the compiled code, it is not efficient but gets the point across and will make the device blink, although it will not be able to do anything else in the mean time, a true delay.

-For clarity here is the full main.c file:
+For clarity, here is the full main.c file:
 ```c
 #include <libopencm3/stm32/rcc.h>
 #include <libopencm3/stm32/gpio.h>